VolkovLabs/business-calendar/README.md

 ## Requirements

+- Calendar Panel 3.X requires **Grafana 10** or **Grafana 11**.
 - Calendar Panel 2.X requires **Grafana 9.2** or **Grafana 10**.
 - Calendar Panel 1.X requires **Grafana 8.5** or **Grafana 9**.

-You can install the Calendar Panel plugin from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or using the Grafana command line tool.
+You can install the Calendar Panel plugin from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or use the Grafana command line tool.

 For the latter, please use the following command: